tianyulll/AAVengeRReportCode/README.md

 This tool kit generates a standarized, reproducible report from AAVengeR outputs.
 `reference` folder contains required reference data for calculating random integration site distribution. \
-`sampleReport` contains a sample output by running the toolkit on tak981 dataset. \
+`sampleReport` contains a sample output by running the toolkit. \
-`createRandomPercentage.r` is not required.
-It was used to build reference dataset.
+`createRandom**.r` is not required.
+It was used to build randomization reference for species.

-Usage: `Rscript createAAVReport.R -i DeJongMice.rds -o test -r test1`
+Usage: `Rscript createAAVReport.R -i aavenger_output.rds -o outputDir -r reportTitle -s Species`

 Parameters: